willco123/Search-Youtube/README.md

 # Search Youtube

-## Search for youtube videos titles and store the videos and associated channel in a database!
+## Search for youtube videos and store the titles and associated channel names in a database!

 Add a .env file to the root of the project that contains:
 MYSQL_HOST='Your db host'